digidem/mapeo-map-server/API.md

         - a non-404 upstream HTTP error, forward the error
         - lack of internet connection or a Not Found error (404), go to step 3
 3. Return the glyph range using the default pre-bundled font (Opens Sans)

+## Imports

+### `GET /imports/:importId`

+- Params:
+    - `importId`: The ID for the desired import.

+Get information about an import that has or is occurring.
+This is a direct representation of what's stored in the database, which includes information such as the type of import, its state and progress, and important timestamps.

+### `GET /imports/progress/:importId`

+- Params:
+    - `importId`: The ID for the desired import.

+Subscribe to progress information for an import.
+This is an Server-Sent Events (SSE) endpoint, so its expected to be used with an EventSource by the client.